zammad/zammad-admin-documentation/manage/users/via-the-admin-panel.rst

-Managing users via the admin panel
+Managing Users via the Admin Panel
 ==================================

 The “Users” panel provides tools to manually manage user accounts.
 See